Anyone looking for a digital wealth management tool has probably come across Personal Capital.

 A paid service is likely to be a better choice, because paid services can earn their revenue through fees and don’t need to sell or use your data to make a profit.
 But it’s still important to carefully examine the terms and conditions before signing up for any financial tool.

-The key is to look for one that gives you absolute and total control over your own data and privacy.
-And one tool that does that — and more — is Kubera.
+The key is to look for a wealth tracker that gives you absolute and total control over your own data and privacy.

-Kubera is different from other digital wealth management tools in a lot of ways, but first things first: We will never sell your personal data.
+Kubera is different from other digital wealth management tools in a lot of ways, but first things first: We will never sell your personal data for marketing.

-In fact, Kubera is the only wealth management tool available today that can track the wide variety of digital assets today’s investors typically own.
+Kubera is the only wealth management tool available today that can track the wide variety of digital assets that modern investors own.

 No, Kubera isn’t free.
-But in the world of digital wealth management, “free” isn’t always without cost.
-Learn more about how Kubera keeps you in control of your wealth — and your privacy.
+But we’re proud of that.
+In the world of digital wealth management, “free” hardly ever means without cost.